gregscharf/RTFM-Redox/README.md

 cargo run --release
 ```

-**Issues**
+## Known Issues

-Debian distributions: If the linker fails during build, install the following packages.
+**Debian distributions**: The linker will fail during the build process unless the following packages are installed.
 ```bash
 sudo apt install libxcb1-dev libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev
 ```

-Kali: Sometimes the backspace/delete key requires Ctrl+Backspace/Delete to delete previous typed characters in terminal.
+**Kali**: Sometimes the backspace/delete key requires Ctrl+Backspace/Delete to delete previous typed characters in terminal.
 And in some cases Ctrl+h stops working so I've added a 'hist' command for when that occurs until I figure out some of the intermittent key stroke issues.

-Arch: No known issues
+**Arch**: No known issues

-Mac M1: Screen flicker when using up/down arrows
+**Mac M1**: Screen flicker when using up/down arrows

-Windows: Currently not supported because Termion does not work on windows.
-I'll switch to crossterm at some point.
+**Windows**: Not supported because the Termion crate does not work on windows.
+I'll be switching to crossterm at some point.

 ## To Add